dioptra-ai/frontend/docs/querying-getting-started.md

    'x-api-key': DIOPTRA_API_KEY
 }, json={
    {
-      'select': ["STRING"], # list of fields to be retreived 'filters': [...],
+      'select': "STRING", # a coma separated list of fields to be retreived 'filters': [...],
       'limit': ...,
       'order_by': ...,